 Let’s look at our own fashion time lines.
 In the seventies, the late baby-boomers and early gen-X looked like wearing a school uniform.
 Nearly every student wore white sneakers, an Army parka, T-shirt and mid- to light wash jeans.

 In the 1980s, white tennis socks became popular in menswear, mostly worn with tan boat shoes or moccasins and a pair of straight jeans and a white button-down shirt.
 At the same time, the pre-war generation started wearing sneakers and sweatpants and sweaters on the weekend; preferably in partner look and pastel colors!
 The twenty somethings wore leggings and tunics.
 I even had a legging suit, i.e. leggings with a matching blazer in the same fabric!
-Sweatshirts became a mainstream top staple that today is work appropriate in casual work environments as well as in business casual and startup work place in cold region in winter.
+Sweatshirts became a mainstream top staple that today is work appropriate in casual work environments as well as in business casual style and startup work place in cold region in winter.
 Often a button-down shirt is worn underneath with the collar sticking out of the crew neck.

 In the 1990s, everyone had at least one baseball cap.
 Hiking gear was a popular work outfit among young IT people.
 In the zero years, wearing one sports item with otherwise mainstream garments became It.
 It’s a casual classic today.
-Dance-wear inspired skirts like tutus popped up in the mid of the tens.
+Donning dance-wear inspired skirts like tutus popped up in the mid of the tens.
 At that time, yoga wear for over 50 also became a Do.

 Athleisure outfits full on are an ongoing trend since about half a decade.
 Thus, one may expect the peak of the wave will break in the not too far future.
 Especially, after over-wearing the trend while living in shelter.